roblaszczak/reservation-system/README.md

 # Room Reservation System

-Example application created for the presentation on GopherCon Russia 2019.
+Example application created for the presentation on [GopherCon Russia 2019 (slides)](https://speakerdeck.com/roblaszczak/event-driven-application-made-easy-with-watermill).

 There are 3 versions of this application: